-Environmental résumé should add the following to this field:
+Environmental resumes should add the following to this field:

 For example, an environmental science graduate applying for a position with a stream ecology firm, who may not be able to use the phrase “B.S.
 Environmental Science: Concentration in Hydrology”, should consider writing “B.S.
 Environmental Science: Stream Ecology Focus” instead.

-Relevant Coursework: It is important for environmental services applicants to include a list of relevant coursework within the education filed of the résumé.
-Many employers want to know rather quickly not just if the desired degree is available, but to what extent the applicants specific coursework relates to the work required for the position being applied to.
+Relevant Coursework: It is important for environmental services applicants to include a list of relevant coursework within the education field of the résumé.
+Many employers want to know rather quickly not just if the desired degree is available, but to what extent the applicant’s specific coursework relates to the work required for the position being applied.

 It is important for applicants to contact the company they are applying to in order to determine the specific tasks the position will require.
 The more an applicant knows about the specific tasks of a position, the better they can target their application for that position.